-14 During the first quarter of 2023, the Company continued with the sale of appartments, villas and townhouses.
-Furthermore, the Company continues with the construction of the project's infrastructure which is expected to be completed over the next two years.
-During 2023, the construction of the first residential units are expected to be commenced.
+16 During the first quarter of 2024, the Company continued with the sale of apartments, villas and townhouses.
+Furthermore, the Company continues with the construction of the project's infrastructure and residential units which are expected to be completed over the year.